Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ## Running Longer Jobs (optional)

-Windows machines can have a tendency to 'fall asleep' on the display and USB ports when running longer CNC jobs, this can cause your intricate cuts to stop short.
-To circumvent this, you'll have to change your computer power settings so that the port 'stays awake' while cutting.
+Windows computers can tend to have their screens and USB ports 'fall asleep' even in the middle of running a long carving job.
+This can cause your intricate cuts to stop short and the job to fail. gSender tries to fight against this by keeping your computer awake (we use similar tactics to auto-clicker apps), but sometimes this still isn't enough so you have to change your computer settings manually.

 To keep the display on, you'll want to click the **Windows** icon at the bottom left corner of your screen and start to type “<em>control panel</em>” to bring it up.